swch/strivve-docs/src/pages/resources/notifications/index.md

 1. Create a webhook endpoint on your server
 2. Register the webhook endpoint with a CardSavr event

+Webhooks can be either statically configured in the Strivve Portal, or dynamically assigend when a cardholder is created.
+Webhook payloads are signed using the integrator key used to create the corresponding cardholder.
+By installing a [Strivve SDK](https://github.com/swch/strivve-sdk), you can [verify webhook signatures](https://github.com/swch/Strivve-SDK/blob/master/src/cardsavr/CardsavrSessionCrypto.ts#L225) for added security.
+(Notice the function takes two keys, current and previous key, in case of key rotation)

 ### Testing Webhooks

 Webhook behavior in CardSavr environments is identical between production and non-production